 During my study of Calming Signals of Horses I have analysed 220 films of domesticated horses.
 I have observed the ear, tail, head and body position.
 I have looked at the shape of eyes, nose and mouth.
 The communicative signals and features that I have seen at least 35 times in various situations I have linked to tension levels and put into a graphic ladder.
 This enables you to more easily recognise various behaviours and features of your horse.
 You can see if his tension stays level, lowers, or rises.
 If the tension does not lower but rises, you can step in and help your horse.
 Which will improve his welfare, socialisation and training.

 The signals you see on the ladders can have various meanings.
-For instance a horse can rub his head to his knee because he has an itch or because he has rising tension and he wants to discharge that tension (the rubbing then is a displacement activity).
+For instance a horse can rub his head to his knee because he has an itch or because he has rising tension and he wants to discharge that tension (the rubbing might be a displacement activity).
 The signals, features, context and communicative meaning of behaviours are explained and showed by photo and video during my lectures.
 You can also read more about them in my book “Language Signs and Calming Signals of Horses”.

 More languages will follow

 Translating or adapting the ladders yourself without consent of the publisher is not allowed.

 Tips on the usage of the ladder